vmware/photon-packer-templates/README.md

 4. Modify the Overrides (Optional)

     The project sets input defaults in the `variables.pkr.hcl`.
-You can override the defaults by editing the `override.okr.hcl` file and uncommenting the relevent overrides.
+You can override the defaults by editing the `override.pkr.hcl` file and uncommenting the relevent overrides.

     ```hcl
     # Override the default input variable values.